maxlit/grepbible-server/README.md

 Alternatively, you can pull the docker's image (here on port 4628):

+`docker pull axlit/grepbible-server`

+and run it

 `docker run -d -p 4628:4628 --name grepbible-server axlit/grepbible-server:latest`

-and run it

 ## Installation